 “A smart platform that allows caregivers to transform spaces through light, color, sounds, and visuals, turning any environment into a place where older adults living with dementia can focus, engage, and relax.”

-One of the most striking lessons I learned from working on and showing this project was that even something designed for a very specific population with unique needs can appeal to and help many other kinds of people.
-Caregivers at the community said Healing Spaces was meditative and relaxing for them too; guests at E3 mentioned family members with a variety of conditions to whom they wanted to bring Healing Spaces; and middle school children at IndieCade played intently with the kinetic sand and seashells in one of the sensory boxes.
+One of the most striking lessons I learned from working on and exhibiting Healing Spaces was that even something designed for a very specific population with unique needs can appeal to and help many other kinds of people.
+Caregivers at the memory care community said Healing Spaces was meditative and relaxing for them too; guests at E3 mentioned family members with a variety of conditions to whom they wanted to bring Healing Spaces; and middle school children at IndieCade played intently with the kinetic sand and seashells in one of the sensory boxes.
 Healing Spaces might be intended to address symptoms of dementia, but its potential goes far beyond that.

 Nominated for Best Student Game & People’s Choice Award, 2019 Games for Change Awards

 Columbia Digital Storytelling Lab’s Digital Dozen Award Winner 2019

 Selected for IndieCade Festival 2018, Gaming Everywhere Showcase

 A “Top Idea” from the 2018 OpenIDEO Caregiving for Dementia Challenge

 Official Multimedia Selection, European Forum of Primary Care 2018